BurntSushi/rebar/engines/dotnet/README.md

 In some cases though, we just have to "live" with the fact that certain things are Unicode-aware.
 For example, `\b` in .NET's regex is always Unicode aware.

+## Warning

+This is the first real .NET program I've ever written.
+It is probably not idiomatic.
+I'm open to PRs making it more idiomatic or other improvements.

 [dotnet-regex]: https://learn.microsoft.com/en-us/dotnet/standard/base-types/regular-expressions